The Technical and Evaluation Questions

 NAWCA STANDARD GRANT applications ask specific technical questions and it is important to provide complete and detailed answers.
-Read the proposal instructions carefully and ask our Grants Specialist if you need assistance.
+Read the proposal instructions carefully and ask our Grants Liaison if you need assistance.
+Note that the technical questions and scoring table are closely aligned!

 You will be asked to list and enumerate waterfowl that your project will benefit: high priority waterfowl, priority waterfowl, and other waterfowl species.
 These species are listed in the instructions and you can also see them below.